thoth-station/adviser/docs/source/justifications.rst

 There is also a possibility to provide justifications on the stack level.
 These justifications will always show up to the user with the recommended software stack and are on the "stack level".
-An example of such justification can be an informative message about the direct dependencies used, software environment used or hardware environment used - all these are not thought to the recommended set of Python packages.
+An example of such justifications can be an informative message about the direct dependencies used, software environment used or hardware environment used - all these are not thought to the recommended set of Python packages.